 Even those who are true innovators at heart need to see how dynamically market segmentation changes.
 As we venture further into the future, there are constantly new factors at play, be it disruptive technologies, big data or the ever-growing consumer demands.
 Learning how to build your segmentation strategy around these factors is what defines the leaders of tomorrow – while the others are left behind.

-Here are the top five market segmentation trends for 2020 that will help your business stay ahead of the curve.
+Here are the top five market segmentation trends that will help your business stay ahead of the curve.

 1. New ways to collect and process data